 Invite an Elderly Neighbor for Thanksgiving Dinner

 This Thanksgiving invite an elderly neighbor to join you for Thanksgiving dinner and share moments of joy and happiness with your family.
+Involve your child in preparing the dinner and setting up the dinner table.

 Do a Good Deed